shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/CLI_BASICS.md

 Next, create a `styles` subdirectory and within, create a file named `main.css`.

 Use `cd ..` to go up one directory level.
 Create another subdirectory named `scripts` and within, create a file named `main.js`.

+Use `cd ..` to go up one directory level and create another subdirectory names `images`.

 ## Challenge: Creating Content in a File